andre-ls/dactory/Final_Table_List.md

 ## Models Material List
     - Type: Subset
     - Description: All the material list and their specific quantities to craft a specific model at the Factory.
 This information is important to document and manage the amount of material being used to craft each model and help to keep the Inventory properly supplied to handle the production.

+## Order Production Steps
+    - Type: Linking
+    - Description: Reference of all Production Steps an Order have passed and the timestamps when that happened.
+It's used as a Linking Table for the Many-to-Many relationship between the Production Steps and the Orders tables.

 ## Customers
     - Type: Data